MicrosoftDocs/ATADocs/ATADocs/Understand/working-with-ata-console.md

 ### Notification bar

 When a new suspicious activity is detected, the notification bar will open automatically on the right hand side.
 If there are new suspicious activities since the last time you logged in, the notification bar will open after you have successfully logged in.
-To access it, you can click the arrow on the right at any time.
+You can click the arrow on the right at any time to access the notification bar.

 ![ATA notification bar image](media/notification-bar.png)